gems-uff/refactoring-merge/README.md

 ### Prerequisites

-This project requires python, pygit2 and libgit2, and it was tested on the following versions:
+This project requires python, pygit2, libgit2, mysql and RefactoringMiner, and it was tested on the following versions:

 ```
 python==3.6
 pygit2==0.27.0
 libgit2==0.27.0
+mysql==8.0.23
+RefactoringMiner==2.1
 ```

 First of all, if you are using Mac OS or Linux you need to install libgit2.
 If you have Anaconda installed in your computer, you can simple do: